jD91mZM2/termplay/README.md

 OPTIONS:
-    -w, --width <width>            The max width of the frame -h, --height <height>          The max height of the frame --converter <converter>    How to convert the frame to ANSI. [default: truecolor]  [values: truecolor, 256-color, sixel]
+    -w, --width <width>            The max width of the frame -h, --height <height>          The max height of the frame --converter <converter>    How to convert the frame to ANSI. [default: truecolor]  [values: truecolor, 256 -color, sixel]
         --ratio <ratio>            Change frame pixel width/height ratio (may or may not do anything) [default: 0]

 ARGS: